theshobhitsingh/Encryptify/README.md

 ├── .gitignore           # Files to ignore in Git
 ├── Makefile             # Build instructions
 └── makeDirs.py          # Script to create necessary directories

 ## Usage
 1. Start by compiling the application as mentioned above.
 2. Use the command-line interface to encrypt or decrypt files.
 3. Ensure that the files you are working with have the appropriate permissions for reading and writing.

-##Contributing
+## Contributing
 Contributions are encouraged!
 Please follow these steps to contribute:

-Fork the repository.
-git checkout -b feature/YourFeature
+I. Fork the repository: git checkout -b feature/YourFeature

-Make your changes and commit:
-bash
-Copy code
-git commit -m "Add your feature"
+II.Make your changes and commit: git commit -m "Add your feature"

-3. Push to the branch:
-bash
-Copy code
-git push origin feature/YourFeature
+III.
+Push to the branch: git push origin feature/YourFeature

+IV.
 Create a pull request.

 ## Acknowledgments
 Inspired by the need for secure file handling and modern encryption techniques.
 Special thanks to the open-source community for their contributions and shared knowledge in C++ development.